-Policy W8: Sites For Agricultural Waste
+Policy W5: Sites For Agricultural Waste

-Policy changes: The policy has removed a layer of priority as it now does not refer to using existing industrial or employment land.
+Policy changes between Preferred Approach and Publication Draft: The policy has removed a layer of priority as it now does not refer to using existing industrial or employment land.
 The policy has been amended to recognise that agricultural waste management sites should not sterilise the extraction of important gas or mineral resources.